InedibleChicken/Pizza-Happens-Clock/README.md

-This is an open source web page that displays the text "Pizza Happens" in the hex code #8B0000, with text underneath it displaying the day, month, year, and time in GMT updated live.
+This is an open source web page written in HTML, JS, and CSS that displays the text "Pizza Happens" in the hex code #8B0000, with a line of text under that displays the day, month, year, and exact time in GMT, updated live.

-To run it, install the folder, extract it, and run "index.html" into your preferred browser.
+To run the webpage, download the folder, extract it, and run "index.html" with your preferred browser.